MT-12: Optics and aiming

 The MT-12 has multiple sights, which can all be installed at the same time.
 The gun shield has three panels which can be folded away to allow usage of one of the sights, or remain closed when that sight is not needed.
 When the enemy is still at distance, the crew might open all three observation panels of the shield to allow use of the panoramic periscope sight of the S71-40 mount.
 This allows the gunner to scan for targets.
 While doing so, the gun-shield still protects his body.
 Only the part of his head protected by his helmet gets exposed.

 In close combat only the small vertical panel that forms a loophole for direct fire observation is opened.
 Behind it, the OP4M-40U sight is mounted.
 This has a 5.5 times magnification and an angle of view of 11 degrees.
 Closing the other panels allows the crew to move behind the shield without risk of getting hit by small arms fire from enemy infantry or tanks.

 The gun also has a passive night sight.
-At first this was the APN-5-40, later the APN-6-40 known as Brusinka (Cranberry).
+At first this was the APN-5-40, later the APN-6-40 known as Brusnika (Cranberry).
 As these do not use power, these are very big and vulnerable devices.
 They were therefore dismounted before transport, and only attached to the gun before dusk if the gun was in position.
 The MT-12 can also use other night sights, like the 1PN35, 1PN53, or APN-7.

 For indirect fire aiming, the MT-12 is equipped with the S71-40 mechanical artillery sight, PG-1M panoramic telescope and the K-1 collimator sight.